by Dacia Maraini

 audience feedback, workshop development

-Development showcases have taken place in London, The Assembly Theatre bar Tunbridge Wells, The Birmingham Mac Theatre and The 2012 Brighton Fringe Festival.
+Development showcases have taken place in London, The Assembly Theatre bar Tunbridge Wells and the Brighton Fringe Festival.

 We developed the translation of the play with a number of different partners including Winchester University students, the University of Birmingham and Birmingham City Council.
 Development work took place in Tunbridge Wells and was also shown in London.
 Practitioners also worked in Milan, providing education & workshops as well as curating an event in Birmingham called Italy & The Mafia.